-With more than 43,000 new cases in 2012, accounting for around 25% of all male cancers, prostate cancer is the most common form of the disease in UK men.
+Accounting for around 25% of all male cancers, prostate cancer is the most common form of the disease in UK men.

 This means that being aware of the symptoms – which commonly include: needing to pee more frequently and urgently, especially during the night; difficulty or a delay in starting to pee, and feeling as though the bladder isn’t emptying fully – is extremely important.